 We score the EBRD's liquid resources sub-factor at "aaa", reflecting the size and quality of its liquid asset base, which provides a substantial cushion to cope with macroeconomic and financial shocks.
-The bank's liquid assets stood at close to €35 billion in June 2022.
-The credit quality of the treasury portfolio is high, with 87% of the assets rated Aaa and Aa, and asset holdings are well diversified across mostly advanced economies.
+The bank's liquid assets stood at close to €34.2 billion in September 2022.
+The credit quality of the treasury portfolio is high, with the vast majority of the assets rated Single A or higher.
+Asset holdings are well diversified across mostly advanced economies.
 As a rule, the EBRD targets an average credit rating of its treasury assets of Aa2 or better.
-The average maturity has declined somewhat since 2018, standing at about one year as of June 2022.
+The average maturity has declined somewhat since 2018, standing at slightly below one year as of September 2022.

 Our assessment of EBRD's liquidity is also supported by its prudent liquidity policies, with operational targets set comfortably above the policy minimum.
 Under its internal guidelines, net liquid assets must cover a minimum of 75% of projected net cash requirements over the next two years, and the bank must be able to meet its obligations for at least 12 months under an extreme stress test scenario (1 in 100-year event based on EBRD stress tests).
-As of June 2022, net liquid assets represented 181% (2021: 148%) of requirements, significantly above the 75% limit.
+As of September 2022, net liquid assets represented 178% (2021: 148%) of requirements, significantly above the 75% limit.